Janet (album): Retrospective reviews

 Later reviews were generally positive.
-In a retrospective review, Christgau gave Janet an "A−" and said that although the costly production by Jam & Lewis makes the music sound "more pornographic than obscene", "this achievement is Janet's, period ...
+In a retrospective review, Christgau gave Janet an "A−" and said that although the costly production by Jam and Lewis makes the music sound "more pornographic than obscene", "this achievement is Janet's, period ...
 Better nose than Michael, better navel than Madonna, better sex than either."
 Laura Sinagra wrote in The Rolling Stone Album Guide (2004) that with janet, Jackson "took more risks" lyrically than on her previous albums.
 Sal Cinquemani of Slant Magazine notes that the album "was at the forefront of the increasingly popular sampling trend in the '90s, with one song even employing three different samples as its foundation.
-Some make perfect sense on a thematic as well as sonic level, like Kool & the Gang's "Kool It (Here Comes the Fuzz)" and Stevie Wonder's "Superwoman, Where Were You When I Needed You" on "New Agenda," or the orchestral flourish from Diana Ross & the Supremes' "Someday We'll Be Together" on "If," which seems to exist for the sole purpose of providing the impetus behind one of the greatest dance-break routines in music video history."
+Some make perfect sense on a thematic as well as sonic level, like Kool & the Gang's 'Kool It (Here Comes the Fuzz)' and Stevie Wonder's 'Superwoman, Where Were You When I Needed You' on 'New Agenda', or the orchestral flourish from Diana Ross & the Supremes' 'Someday We'll Be Together' on 'If', which seems to exist for the sole purpose of providing the impetus behind one of the greatest dance-break routines in music video history."
 Commenting on the album's broad range, he states: "The mother of eclectic, genre-hopping records by Christina Aguilera, Gwen Stefani, and Fergie, janet. incorporates new jack swing, house, pop, rock, hip-hop, jazz, and even opera, but the album's range of styles isn't jarring in the least ...
 Janet has never been one thing and janet. is a feminist statement, to be sure."
 Alex Henderson of AllMusic offered a positive review, saying "[a]nyone who expected Jackson to top Rhythm Nation—her crowning achievement and an incredibly tough act to follow—was being unrealistic.
 But with janet., she delivered a respectable offering that, although not as strong as either Control or Nation, has many strong points."